IlgssonBraga/fastfeet/README.md

 # :page_with_curl: About

 <p> Application made during the Bootcamp GoStack 10.
 This is a application for a fictitious carrier.
 The Backend was made with Node.JS, Frontend Web with ReactJS and mobile with React Native.
+The web part was made for the administrator to manage the deliverers, the recipients, to view the problems in the orders, to cancel the orders with problems.
+A mobile part was made for deliveryman have access as their orders, record problems and finalize deliveries.
 Below some of the technologies used: </p>

 <ul>